Packet Types

 Other implementations include prolink-go and python-prodj-link.

-Even though the Opus Quad is unable to participate in a DJ Link network, Kyle Awayan has made useful progress in analyzing the packets it exchanges with rekordbox, presumably to support lighting mode.
+Even though the Opus Quad is unable to participate in a DJ Link network, Kyle Awayan has made useful progress in analyzing the packets it exchanges with rekordbox, presumably to support lighting mode. @cprepos was able to build on that to enable the Beat Link library to pose as rekordbox rather than as a CDJ and make clever use of lighting-related metadata queries to unlock most of the features of the Beat Link library when working with Opus Quad hardware.

 Known UDP Packet Types